 - 1. Cylinders must be used and stored in the open and in an upright position (valve uppermost).
 If the cylinder is butane and connected to an appropriate heating appliance then it may be used within an enclosed accommodation unit (site hut) providing adequate ventilation is provided. - 2.
 Adequate room ventilation must be provided.
 As a minimum, upper wall and floor vents (through to the outside) must be provided.
 Floor vents should be in the floor, not the lower wall.
 There may be a need to raise the cabin unit clear of the ground to ensure floor vents are not blocked by grass etc. - 3.
 All appliances must be fitted with their own "ON-OFF" tap, and not controlled by the cylinder valve. - 4.
 Hose connections must be by proprietary clamp or crimp, and flexible hoses should not exceed 3 metres in length. - 5.
 Properly maintained regulators (and gauges where fitted) must be used. - 6.
 A dry powder fire extinguisher must be readily to hand. - 7.
 Cylinders must be stored correctly and returned to the cylinder store when not being used. - 8.
 When transporting LPG cylinders in enclosed vans, the cylinder must be upright and secured.
 The driver must understand the dangers of LPG and be aware of the emergency action in the event of a leak, accident or fire.
 Windows should be slightly opened to provide through ventilation and driver and passengers MUST NOT smoke.
-Refer to the LPG safety information sheet appended to this policy document for more detailed guidance on safety and transport requirements.
 Passengers must not be carried in the load compartment of the vehicle if LPG is also being carried.